 Amateur (ham) radio is used to communicate from the Staging Area to the assigned Battalion Station on predetermined frequencies.
 Field Teams and Block Captains may use ham radios, FRS, or GRMS radios to communicate with the Staging Area using the pre-determined tactical frequencies.
-Only FCC-licensed hams can legally operate the ham radio and only NERT Communications Team members (FCC-licensed hams who are registered DSWs with the SFFD) are legally allowed to be in radio contact with the assigned Battalion station during a declared emergency.
+Only FCC-licensed hams can legally operate the ham radio and only NERT Communications Team (NCT) members (FCC-licensed hams registered DSWs with the SFFD) are legally allowed to be in radio contact with the Battalion.